kaby76/AntlrVSIX/README.md

 ## Work in progress for v5.3:

 * Add in PIggy for grammar rewriting and checking.
+The addition of Piggy will allow for  for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

 ## Work in progress for v5.2: